ST ANTHONY’S VS ST BENEDICT’S – A proud SAINTS partnership

 The first encounter on record between the two Saints schools took place on 16th October 1909 in Colombo as a “day game”, which resulted in a 35-run win to the Bens.
 On a rain-affected day, the home side’s innings was destroyed by Wijegoonewardena (6/25) but the Antonians found the Pinto-Theodore bowling combination too hot to handle, falling for a paltry 48, with only Dias (18) entering double figures.
 (SBC 83, SACK 48).

-The regular 2-day fixtures between the two sides commenced on 30th and 31st March 1917 at Bogambara and have continued to this day, with a record of 23 wins for SACK (1919, 1921, 1923, 1924, 1927-1929, 1932-1934, 1938, 1944, 1952-1954, 1959, 1973, 1988, 1990-1992, 2007 & 2024) and 15 wins for SBC (1917, 1920, 1925, 1926, 1935, 1941, 1950, 1958, 1962-1964, 1966, 1978, 1979 & 2017)
+The regular 2-day fixtures between the two sides commenced on 30th and 31st March 1917 at Bogambara and have continued to this day, and at the end of the recent fixture in 2024/2025 season, the record stands at 24 wins for SACK (1919, 1921, 1923, 1924, 1927-1929, 1932-1934, 1938, 1944, 1952-1954, 1959, 1973, 1988, 1990-1992, 2007, 2024 & 2025) and 15 wins for SBC (1917, 1920, 1925, 1926, 1935, 1941, 1950, 1958, 1962-1964, 1966, 1978, 1979 & 2017).
+Note: the year reflects the first term of the season proper.
+For example, 2025 = 2024/2025 season.

-Despite a fine century by Jack Anderson (102) in the first innings, the Bens overcame the Antonians by 5 wickets.
-The home side crumbled to 30 all out with W Perera (4/68 & 4/15) and N. Koelmeyer (5/81 & 5/13) doing the damage.
+Despite a fine century by Jack Anderson (102) in the first innings, the Bens overcame the Antonians by 5 wickets in the inaugural 2-day game in 1917.
+The home side crumbled to 30 all out in the second innings with W Perera (4/68 & 4/15) and N. Koelmeyer (5/81 & 5/13) doing the damage.
 (SACK 197 & 30; SBC 152 & 80/5).
-The second game of the series in 1918, played at Havelock Park in Colombo, ended in a thrilling draw, but not before Jack Anderson (109) scored his second century against the Bens and Robert Wright (5/41) and J Carter (5/53) bowling best in each innings.
+The second game of the series, held at Havelock Park in Colombo in 1918, ended in a thrilling draw.
+Jack Anderson once again shone with a second century (109) against the Bens, while Robert Wright (5/41) and J. Carter (5/53) starred with the ball in each innings.
 (SBC 167 & 96: SACK 166 & 39/1)

 EARLY 1920s

-In the early 1920s, the games between the two sides were competitive with neither team willing to compromise.
-Antonian skipper George Macky’s 93 in the first innings was the main highlight of the drawn game in 1922 at Campbell Park in Borella.
-P Amerasinghe (52) and Cecil Bolling (52) scored half-centuries for the visitors in the second innings.
+The early 1920s saw fierce competition between the two sides, with neither team willing to relent.
+In 1922, Antonian skipper George Macky’s brilliant 93 in the first innings stood out in a closely contested draw at Campbell Park, Borella.
+P. Amerasinghe and Cecil Bolling contributed second-innings half-centuries (52 each) for the visitors.
 (SACK 183 & 197/6d, SBC 181 & 136/6).
-The Antonians overcame the Bens by 23 runs in 1924, mainly through a fine all-round performance from Richard Tennant (62 & 5/46).
-Croos batted well for the hosts with 68.
+The Antonians clinched a 23-run victory in 1924, driven by Richard Tennant’s superb all-round display (62 & 5/46).
+Croos provided resistance for the hosts with a solid 68.
 (SACK 171 & 141, SBC 170 & 119).
-Bens won more comfortably by 5 wickets in 1925 at Bogambara.
+However, the Bens responded decisively the following year, winning by 5 wickets at Bogambara.
 (SACK 70 & 90, SBC 95 & 66/5).

 MOST SUCCESSSFUL PERIOD FOR THE ANTONIANS